Understanding eye fatigue

 2. Ide t. et al. “effect of blue light-reducing eye glasses on critical flicker frequency” – 2015 asia- pacific journal of ophthalmology 4: 80-85

 3. Isono h. et al. “the effect of blue light on visual fatigue when reading on led-backlit tablet lcds” (2013) proceedings of international display workshops

-4. Dawson, et al, local fundus response to blue (led and laser) and infrared (led and la
+4. Dawson, et al, Local fundus response to blue (LED and laser) and infrared (LED and laser) sources